MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 the Win32 Installer, install it, and run it.
 It will come up with a window where you have to fill in the location of the source code and where to build the binaries.
-Fill in where you extracted the PCRE sources, and some other directory (I used a ``build`` directory which I created within the PCRE source tree).
+Fill in where you extracted the PCRE sources, and some other folder (I used a ``build`` folder which I created within the PCRE source tree).
 You need to configure some PCRE build options.
 I chose to do build shared libs, to match newlines with the ``ANYCRLF`` option, and to do have UTF-8 support and support for Unicode properties.
 When you're satisfied with the options, click on Configure, and then on Generate.
-Then in the build directory you've chosen, open the PCRE.sln file with Visual Studio, and build and install.
+Then in the build folder you've chosen, open the PCRE.sln file with Visual Studio, and build and install.
 Make sure you set the Solution Configuration to Release if you want to build a releasable version of the MonetDB suite.
 The library will be installed in ``C:\Program Files\PCRE``.

 For Windows64, select the correct compiler (``Visual Studio 9 2008 Win64``) and proceed normally.
 When building the 32 bit version on